 Bob Henricks, Independent Non-Executive Director, Coolabah

-- Mr Henricks was appointed a Non-Executive Director of Coolabah Capital’s Board, Investment Committee and Risk & Compliance Committee in 2017.
+- Mr Henricks was appointed an Independent Non-Executive Director of Coolabah Capital’s Board, Investment Committee and Risk & Compliance Committee in 2017.
 Bob was previously the 20 year Chairman of the $6 billion super fund, Energy Super.
 In 2015 he was named 2015 Trustee of the Year by the Australian Institute of Superannuation Trustees.
 He currently serves as a director of the $2 billion Gardior Infrastructure Fund and the University of Queensland Diamantina Institute Business Development Board.
 Bob was previously chair of the SPEC(Q) and AUST(Q) super funds, and a director of the CBUS super fund.
 Bob brings substantial governance, compliance and risk management expertise to the business.

-Alex Wise, Independent Compliance Committee Member
+Alex Wise, Compliance Committee Member

 - Alex Wise was the Head of Fund Services and Chief Operating Officer at OneVue RE Services Limited prior to becoming an industry consultant in late 2016.
 Prior to joining the RE Alex was the founder of Orchard Harbour (Pty) Limited, an alternative investment consultancy business established in Sydney.
 Following completion of his postgraduate studies Alex entered the legal profession with Herbert Smith in London.
 In 2002 Alex joined Atlas Capital Limited as Group Legal Counsel and later became a Managing Director until November 2007 at which point he left to establish Orchard Harbour.
 Alex is a non-practising Solicitor of the Supreme Court of England & Wales, a non-practising English Barrister and he holds an Honours degree in Law from Cardiff University.
 Alex has been a frequent speaker at global conferences on the subject of corporate governance and operational due diligence.